Syndace/libxeddsa/docs/index.rst

 The Sign Bit
 ^^^^^^^^^^^^

 The birational maps define unique mappings between both elliptic curves.
-However, there is a small problem in practice: the serialization format for Curve25519 public keys (specified on page 4 of RFC 7748) omits *one bit* of information, which is not required for Diffie-Hellman on Curve25519, but is required for unique conversion into Ed25519 public keys.
+However, there is a small problem in practice: the serialization format for Curve25519 public keys (specified in `RFC 7748, section 5 "The X25519 and X448 Functions" <https://www.rfc-editor.org/rfc/rfc7748.html#section-5>`_) omits *one bit* of information, which is not required for Diffie-Hellman on Curve25519, but is required for unique conversion into Ed25519 public keys.
 This one bit of missing information is what becomes the sign of the x coordinate when converted to Ed25519, thus it's called the *sign bit* here.

 There are two rather trivial ways to solve this issue: